-11. Configure iBGP peering between routers within an AS.
+13. Configure iBGP peering between routers within an AS.
 Use the loopback address for the iBGP peerings.
-Also, configure the network command to add the address block assigned to each Router Team for advertisement in BGP.
+Also, configure the network command to add the address block assigned to each AS for advertisement in BGP.
+Each router team should announce this address block from their routers.